hurwitzlab/occ-plan-b/README.md

-A mock Agave API access node for deploying apps and VMs to remote clusters.
+A mock Agave API access node for deploying jobs locally or on remote clusters.

 Setup
 =====